Newsletter

 Based in Seattle, Wash., Glenn Nelson is an accomplished entrepreneurial journalist who founded The Trail Posse to explore the intersection of race and the outdoors.
 He has decades of experience as a founder/co-founder of three digital companies, communications executive, inclusion and anti-racism leader, and national-award-winning writer, photographer and web publisher.

 Nelson recently led an inclusive, yearlong renaming and re-branding effort for Seattle Audubon to Birds Connect Seattle that garnered input from more than 1,000 stakeholders and was the subject of dozens of national and local media stories.
+In 2023, he was included in the inaugural People of Color Environmental Professionals: Profiles of Courage and LeadershipΒ by theΒ Justice, Equity, Diversity and Sustainability Initiative at Yale School of the Environment (JEDSI).

 A print journalist who branched into web publishing and still and video photography, Nelson has earned awards from the likes of Society of Environmental Journalists, Online Journalism Awards, Society of Professional Journalists, Associated Press Sports Editor, Audubon Photography Awards, and Bird Photographer of the Year.
 He has been profiled by NPR and has had a photo in an exhibit at The Smithsonian.